 It was an expensive project but we have plentiful electrical energy when the utility is load-shedding which is frequent in South Africa; yesterday the power went off three times.

 And we now use no mains electricity, so our solar generator is paying for itself by providing a steady supply of clean power; and protecting us from dreaded utility surges.
-We remain connected to the grid, should the need arise but have used only 42 kWh in 4 years; for hot showers when prolonged misty weather surges over the village in spring.
+We remain connected to the grid, should the need arise but have used only 42 kWh in 4 years; for hot showers when prolonged misty weather covers the village in spring.

 It also drives the pump that supplies water to our home and garden.
 Currently it is energizing the swimming pool chlorinator and I can hear the good wife vacuuming.
 As soon as she is done, I will put on the kettle for tea and take a hot shower; all supplied and heated from the heavens.
 We even have an E-car totally charged from the sun.